-- Ask parents about child's asthma and current treatment - The child's medication will be stored in a locked cupboard in the school office and in a locked cupboard in the child's room in the nursery. - If they require access to their medication to have with them during sport or off-site activities, this can be arranged through the office or the room leader.
+- Ask parents about child's asthma and current treatment - The child's inhaler will be stored in their class's first aid bag and in a locked cupboard in the child's room in the nursery. - If they require access to their medication to have with them during sport or off-site activities, this can be arranged through the office or the room leader.